View Document Text

 Particularly in larger or newer accounts, or when dictated by circumstances, client meetings may be held

-the portfolio performance.
+performance.

 Clients receive account statements directly from their chosen custodian on at least a quarterly basis.